villim/villim.github.io/_posts/2017-03-16-sync-omnifocus-with-jianguoyun.md

 Lucky, OmniFocus support **WebDAV**, so we can choose a faster network cloud disk solution, like Box, Dropbox, Google Drive ...

 But native privider will be better, as we know most of cloud disk providers have shut down their products ... many THANKS to WHOEVER!
-[Jianguoyun](https://www.jianguoyun.com/) I have been using for a while, it's really fast, although free space is quite small, but enough to sync Apps data.
+However, There's still a recommended one, [Jianguoyun](https://www.jianguoyun.com/).
+I have been using for a while, it's really fast, although free space is quite small, but enough to sync Apps data.

 ## What is WebDAV

-[WebDAV](https://en.wikipedia.org/wiki/WebDAV)) is short for **Web Distributed Authoring and Versioning**.
+[WebDAV](https://en.wikipedia.org/wiki/WebDAV) is short for **Web Distributed Authoring and Versioning**.
 It is an extension of the Hypertext Transfer Protocol (HTTP) that allows clients to perform remote Web content authoring operations.

 Why we need WebDAV?